-As indicated in this report, historical data indicates the potential demand for imbalance energy from non-PacifiCorp load and generation deviations may be relatively low.
-This data also provide a basis for projecting the upper end of demand that might be expected.
+As indicated in this report, historical data indicate the potential demand for imbalance energy from non-PacifiCorp load and generation deviations may be relatively low.
+These data also provide a basis for projecting the upper end of demand that might be expected.
 However, the amount of non-PacifiCorp supply available to meet this demand remains uncertain and may vary under different market and system conditions.

-In the PacifiCorp West BAA, the non-PacifiCorp demand for imbalance energy exceeded 150 MW only about 8 hours and was over about 90 MW during only 100 hours in 2012.
-However, the scheduling limit for transfers from the ISO into PacifiCorp West may be 0 during all or most hours.
-At this time, it cannot be assumed that there will be sufficient supply from non-PacifiCorp resources to ensure a structurally competitive market.
+In the PacifiCorp East BAA, the non-PacifiCorp demand for imbalance energy exceeded 150 MW only about 8 hours and was over about 90 MW during only 100 hours in 2012.
+However, the scheduling limit for transfers from the ISO though PacifiCorp West into PacifiCorp East will be 0 MW.
+Thus, at this time, it cannot be assumed that there will be sufficient supply from non-PacifiCorp resources to ensure a structurally competitive market.2

-In the PacifiCorp East BAA, the non-PacifiCorp demand for imbalance energy was 100 MW and over about 60 MW during only 100 hours in 2012.
+In the PacifiCorp West BAA, the non-PacifiCorp demand for imbalance energy was 100 MW and over about 60 MW during only 100 hours in 2012.
 This compares to a scheduling limit for transfers from the ISO into PacifiCorp West of up to 470 MW.
-While this may make PacifiCorp West structurally competitive many or most hours, the actual amount of scheduling capacity into this BAA from the ISO remains uncertain and could be below the non-PacifiCorp demand for imbalance energy (or even 0 MW) in some hours.
+While this may make PacifiCorp West structurally competitive many or most hours, the actual amount of scheduling capacity into this BAA from the ISO remains uncertain and could be below the non-PacifiCorp demand for imbalance energy (or even 0 MW) in some hours.3